PlayeRom/flightgear-addon-logbook/README.md

 14. **Max Alt** – maximum altitude, in feet, reached during flight.
 15. **Note** – notes, by default the full name of the aircraft.

+## Viewing the logbook

+The add-on also provides the ability to view the entire flight logbook from the simulator.
+You should select "Logbook" -> "Logbook" from the menu.
+The main window will open with the entire logbook in tabular form.
+The last row signed "Totals", contains a summary, not only of the visible entries on a given page, but of the entire logbook.
+The same "Totals" row is visible on every page.

+At the very bottom we have a row of buttons, mainly for moving through the log pages.
+The `|<<` button means moving to the first page, `<` moving to the previous page, `>` moving to the next page, `>>|` moving to the last page.
+In the middle we have text information in the format `{on which page we are} / {number of all pages} (number of entries in the log)`.
+On the right we have a `dark`/`light` button to switch between window styles.
+The `?` button opens a window with help (the same as from the "Logbook" -> "Help" menu).

+Each log entry can be hovered over and clicked.
+Then an additional window will open presenting the details of the given entry.
+In general, we have the same information here as in the main window, except:

+1. ICAO airport codes include their names in parentheses.
+2. With numerical data, we have given the units in which these values are presented.
+3. At the very bottom we have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.

+## Editing data

+Each logbook entry can be edited from the simulator.
+You need to select "Logbook" -> "Logbook" from the menu.
+The main window with the entire logbook will open.
+Here you can search for the entry you want to edit and click on it.
+The details window for the entry will open.
+Now you can click on the specific entry you want to edit.
+Another window with a text field will open.
+Just enter the new value and confirm with the "Save" button.
+The change will immediately be saved to a file.

+### Backup

+Before each save, the add-on creates a copy of the original CSV file, to which it appends the `.bak` extension at the end.
+So, if something goes wrong while editing the data and the original file is corrupted, you can always recover it by removing the `.bak` from the copy name.

 ## NOTE

 1. If you properly close the simulator during the flight ("File" -> "Exit"), the current flight status will be saved to the logbook (without landing information, of course).